 If you have an interview at the University of Reading we will talk through your portfolio, discussing your approaches to drawing and design.
 We are as interested in how you developed your ideas and why you chose to produce the work as we are in the final outcome.
 Process work is just as important as the finished product, as this demonstrates your design development and critical thinking which is fundamental to architectural practice.

-More advice on what to include in a sketchbook can be found on our Sketching page.
+More advice on what to include in a sketchbook can be found on our sketching pages.

 What to include in an interview portfolio:

 A portfolio is an expression of your creative thinking, and so it should reflect the breadth of different media which you have experimented or worked with, as well as the depth of your skill in specific forms of representation.
-It should include work done in your own time as well as from any creative course you are taken or have taken.
+It should also include work done in your own time, as well as from any creative course you are currently taking or have taken.